Milton Keynes Jiu-Jitsu Yubukan Dojo

 The Junior club runs a very strict policy on bullying; any student found to be bullying other children in the club or outside are dealt with severely.
 This normally would mean removal from the club.
 We are very glad to say that since the Junior club has been open this has only been necessary once.

 Training sessions are from 11.00am until 1.00pm on Saturday mornings.
-The training sessions are varied through the month to keep them more interesting, on the first Saturday in the month we teach Jiu-Jitsu techniques up till 12.30pm then for the last half hour we do Stamina training, hand eye co-ordination or other similar exercises.
-On the second Saturday in the month we split the class into two groups, one group will do pad work while the other group learns Jiu-Jitsu techniques then half way through the session we swap them over.
-On the third Saturday in the month we teach syllabus until 12.30pm then for the last half hour we teach a variety of weapons techniques.
-On months with five Saturday's in them, the fourth Saturday follows the same format as the first.
-On the last Saturday in the month the first hour is spent learning Jiu-Jitsu techniques and for the last hour we do games, races, competitions and the like.
+The sessions are varied during the month to keep them more interesting, on the first Saturday of the month we teach pad work and for the last 15 to 20 minutes of the session we do stamina training, hand to eye co-ordination or other similar exercises, on the second Saturday of the month we do general Jiu-Jitsu techniques with the last 15 to 20 minutes the same as the first Saturday, on the third Saturday of the month we do Syllabus training (techniques needed for grading’s) with the last 15 to 20 minutes the same as the previous Saturdays, on months with 5 Saturdays the fourth Saturday follows the same format as the second, on the last Saturday in the month we do general Jiu-Jitsu techniques until about 12.15pm then we have the rest of the session for games, races, competitions and the like.
+Each session starts with a warm up and a run through of Breakfalls.

 At the Milton Keynes club we do not teach the competition version of Jiu-Jitsu known as sport Jitsu.
 The reason for this is simple, to teach the sport version of Jiu-Jitsu means removing a lot of techniques from the syllabus.
 If a child or adult for that matter were in a situation where they needed to defend themselves, most defensive moves are instinctive; you react rather than think.
 If you are trained to only strike certain areas of the body, you might not use a move or strike you need to get yourself out of trouble because your instinctive training tells you not to.